andreasneuber/implement-quality-control-from-scratch-in-IT-startup/Cecklist.md

 - [ ] How many paid QC hours are available per month?
 - [ ] Is the budget stable?

+### Releases
+- [ ] What positive impact will have regular and reliable product releases have on clients?
+- [ ] What is our release cycle?
+How often do we want to release?

 ### Risk analysis
-- [ ] Create list - failure of what app functionalities will create the greatest damage and need to be therefore prioritized in testing
+- [ ] Create list.
+Aim: Failure of what functionalities will create the greatest damage and need to be therefore prioritized in testing?

 ### Testing Pyramid Implementation
 - [ ] Create immediately some happy path UI test cases and schedule regular execution of these